Iced London Fog Latte Recipe

 Vanilla syrup can be purchased from Starbucks.

 Vanilla syrup can be purchased directly from Starbucks if you ask the barista at the register.
 The only catch is that they’ll only sell it to you if they extra in stock.
-It costs less than $14 if you get the vanilla syrup from a Starbucks location.
+It costs around $25.

 No cocktail shaker?